WCSCourses/HumanGenEpi/manuals/Sample_array_QC/Sample_array_QC.md

 ```
 ![practical2 het-fmiss](https://user-images.githubusercontent.com/8644480/170840625-0763918e-5686-41ef-b6c5-b3de77468ee6.png)

+Samples with high missingness usually have abnormal number of heterozygous genotypes called (too many or too few).
-- Remove samples with high missingness (call rate < 0.98) and redo the heterogeneity check.
+- Remove these samples with high missingness (call rate < 0.98) and redo the heterogeneity check.
+Use 3 standard deviation (SD) as cut-off and record the samples with abnormally high or low heterogeneity to be removed.
 ```R
 # ========================== R code ==========================
 imiss.het.mind02<-imiss.het[imiss.het$F_MISS<0.02,]